Bschuster3434/hivergent_analytics/log_files.md

 for IOTA, there is a pure python implementation that we could run to pull data.
 This can act as a starting point for us here, if we chose to go down this road.

+#Brian Notes 1/23/2018
+Oh bother.
+So, I'm starting to create the fact and Dimension tables and realized a problem.
+If I have everything completely done with ids and what not, I will need to have a more robust ETL process than what I currently have.
+I am pulling data out of the blockchain apis and then dumping them.
+To have the ids, I either need to have the ids built into the ETL from the get-go, or have another step somewhere to sort all that shit out.
+Hmm... tricky.

+I could just go ahead and build the 'flat' version of this dataset with everything stored in one big table just to get something out... but I kind of want to know what this in production might look like.
+I'll have to think this through...

+Alright, so we're going to waste a lot of time trying to create the dim model I have in 'datamart_design'.
+There's just a lot of little work that's just not worth the effort at this stage of the game.
+So instead, we're going to take each python script and have it run the double duty of extracting data and transforming it.
+That way, if we eventually want to split it into two parts, we have the ability to do so.
+So the model is going to be simplified quite a bit (one table perhaps).